jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ## Process

-When approaching the process stage it is essential to purge the data ensuring accuracy and eliminating any incomplete entries.
-It is equally as vital to ensure consistency across all of the data's elements in order to analyze the data successfully.
+The processing stage involves cleaning and transforming the data to ensure accuracy, consistency, and readiness for analysis.
+This includes removing incomplete or innaccurate entries and aligning column names across datasets.

 ### Step 1: